aaryavlal/frontend/cores/apreqs2.md

     <article>
       <small>backend/main.py</small>
       <h3>5.
 Calls to the Procedure</h3>
-      <p>After grading, the endpoint appends results and calls the procedure to build history.</p>
+      <p><strong>Requirement:</strong> Calls to your student-developed procedure</p>
+      <p>After grading completes, the endpoint appends results to the global collection and invokes the student-developed procedure to build history summaries.
+This call demonstrates procedural abstraction: the main request handler focuses on HTTP concerns (parsing requests, calling APIs, formatting responses) while delegating summary generation to a specialized function.
+The two-step pattern—first append new data, then summarize the updated collection—ensures the current attempt appears in the returned summary.
+The procedure call uses default parameters (<code>summarize_attempts(RECENT_ATTEMPTS)</code> rather than explicitly passing <code>max_items=5</code>), relying on the function signature to provide sensible defaults.
+The returned string integrates directly into the response payload, making the procedure call essential to program functionality rather than optional debugging output.</p>
       <pre data-lang="Python"><code>RECENT_ATTEMPTS.append(
     {"score": safe_payload["score"], "max_score": safe_payload["max_score"]}
 )